jc782/jc782.github.io/_posts/2020-08-15-Acer-aspire-review.markdown

 * RAM is not 3200MHz
 * Not a proper set of arrow keys
 * Charge connector feels flimsy and is a frustrating way for a laptop to fail if it does.
 No option for USB-C charging
-* Speakers are poor quality
+* Speakers are poor quality [fine with headphones]

 I am dual booting Windows and Ubuntu 20.04 with the 5.8 kernel.
 Most things seems to work out of the box with Ubuntu.
 It runs smoothly and quiet under normal operation.
 * Fn keys seem to not be bound to the Fn key